TLGLearning-21-12/Spartan_Warriors/README.md

-# Spartan_Warriors
+# This is a version 2 of Spartan_Warriors

-Spartan Warrior is an application where teams compete to win a workout challenge.
+This is a workout application where team will compete to win a workout challenge.
+The team who completes the workout with the fastest combined time wins "The Workout"

-The team who executes the workout plan the fastes earns the title of Spartan Warrior.
+Original Authors: Vernon Stephens, Sterling "Meri" Meriweather, Isabel Servin

-Authors: Vernon Stephens, Sterling Meriweather, Isabel Servin
+Current Authors: Meri

 Note to authors:
 Be careful when merging.